 Children’s Mental Health Week

-Children’s Mental Health Week shines a light on the importance of children and young people’s mental health, launched by Place2Be, who provide mental health support in UK schools.
-It takes place from 3rd -9th February 2020 and this years theme is “Find Your Brave.”
+Children’s Mental Health Week in February shines a light on the importance of children and young people’s mental health, launched by Place2Be, who provide mental health support in UK schools.
+The theme for 2026 is “This Is My Place.”
 You can find lots of resources to support work around this here.

 Around three children in every primary school class has a mental health problem (1).
 In addition, many children and young people struggle with a range of challenges such as bullying or bereavement.